Henry Winneke: Post-war career

 Following the end of the Second World War, Winneke left the RAAF returned to practice at the Victorian Bar.
 He developed a large general practice, and was described by Sir John Young (his successor as Chief Justice) as "a very sound lawyer with a clear and penetrating mind", and a "clear and powerful advocate", He was appointed a Kings Counsel in 1949, Senior Counsel for the Attorney-General and Crown prosecutor in January 1950 before being appointed Solicitor-General for the State of Victoria in 1951, the first non-minister to be appointed.
 His appointment was the start of the transformation of Solicitors-General in Australia to a quasi-independent statutory office.
 As Solicitor-General he regularly prosecuted in important Criminal trials, and also appeared for the State of Victoria in Constitutional cases in the High Court of Australia and the Privy Council.
-While Solicitor-General, he provided advice to the Victorian Government but could be swayed by political considerations as outlined in an ABC News article of 24 April 2021 The memo that erased a scandal.
+While Solicitor-General, he provided advice to the Victorian Government but could be swayed by political considerations as outlined in an ABC News article of 24 April 2021 (The memo that erased a scandal).
 In 1962 he appeared for the government in the High Court, opposing any further delay to the execution of Robert Tait, who had been convicted of murder.
 He told the court that Tait would be executed the following day, but the government would comply with an order of the court, if it was made.
 The High Court then made an order delaying the execution.

 Chief justice and governor

 Winneke was appointed as Chief Justice of Victoria in 1964.
 According to Sir John Young, he was "a model of fairness", who delivered judgments which "were models of clarity and learning".
 He was appointed Lieutenant-Governor of Victoria in 1972.
 In 1974, he retired from office as Chief Justice and became the Governor of Victoria, an office which he occupied with "great distinction" until 1982.
 He was knighted in 1957, created a Knight Commander of the Order of St Michael and St George in 1966, a Knight Commander of the Royal Victorian Order in 1977 and a Companion of the Order of Australia in 1982.
 He received the honorary degree of Doctor of Laws from the University of Melbourne in 1978 and Monash University in 1980.

 Don Chipp said that Winneke had told him in 1971 that the convicted murderer Leith Ratten was innocent.
 In 1981, when Ratten had yet to be released, Chipp said Winneke denied the conversation had taken place.
 Later a member of the Supreme Court at the time of Ratten's trial told Tom Molomby that Winneke had wanted to remove the jury from the trial.
 Such a move would require a belief that the evidence would not support a guilty verdict.

-During the 1970s Winneke worked for the United States of America in what a historian has called "a discreet relationship".
-To United States officials he professed his "undiminished loyalty".
+During the 1970s Winneke expressed "undiminished loyalty" to the bilateral relationship between Australia and the US.